jaredgalanis/guides/source/getting-started/js-primer.md

 Note the parens around the curly braces surrounding the assignment statement and the lack of the variable declaration `let`.
 This denotes the destructuring is an expression instead of a declaration.
 Because destructuring assignments are expressions they can be used any where a value is expected, such as in passing a value to a function.

-Default values can also be assigned to variables in destructuring as well to prevent them from being undefined.
+Default values can also be assigned to variables in destructuring as well to prevent them from being undefined:

 ```javascript
 let person = {